 Freshwater from Asia: The widest shapes, sizes, and colors in cultured pearls are from freshwater mollusks in Vietnam, Japan, and China.
 The shape of the pearl is random and naturally grows in a variety of pastel colors.
 While these pearls are generally the most affordable, the finest ones in the category have a brilliant, metallic luster.
 Because these pearls are created by grafting a small piece of mantle tissue into an incision in the mantle of the host mollusk, they are made up of solid nacre.
 This means one mussel can produce dozens of pearls.

 Akoyo: These pearls are probably the most well-known and were originally cultivated in Japan.
-They are what most people envision when they think about a strand of cultured pearls.
+What are pearls that most people envision?
+Akoyo pearls are what most people think about with a strand of cultured pearls.
 Although they are produced by the saltwater Akoya oyster, these pearls are created by using pearl nuclei made from freshwater mussel shells.
 Akoya pearls are round, white in color, and lustrous, and are known for their unique glow.
 They are considered the gold standard in cultured pearl jewelry.

 South Sea: The largest silver-white pearl on the market, this pearl is produced by the giant silver-lipped mollusk (Pinctada maxima), native to parts of the Indian Ocean and farmed in Australia.
 They exhibit a satiny luster and are well-known for their beauty.
 South Sea pearl growers harvest wild mollusks and implant them with nuclei to create pearls.
 Because the silver-lipped mollusk has the whitest known mother-of-pearl inside its shell, it produces bright white pearls.
 Golden and silver-colored South Sea pearls are farmed off the coasts of Indonesia and the Philippines.